ellamcmorrow/cc.io/_pages/about.md

 permalink: /about/
 author_profile: true
 header:
-  image: "/images/bg.png"
+  image: "/images/squares.png"

 ---
 Welcome to my Creative Coding Portfolio website.<br/>
 My name is Ella McMorrow, I'm a final year Creative Computing student at IADT.<br/>
-Below is a link to my Github repository containing samples of work from my Creative Coding module.<br/>
+Below is a link to my Github repository containing samples of work from the last two years of Creative Coding module.<br/>
 Work was created using p5.js.
 P5.js a JS client-side library for creating graphic and interactive experiences, based on the core principles of Processing. <br/>

 ## Fourth Year p5.js repositories